The Culinary Adventure

 We begin our journey in the inner archipelago, surrounded by large forested islands and a cultural landscape that invokes the feeling of travelling back in time.
 Traditional old wooden houses are dotted along the bay.

 After a short paddle we take a lunch break by a pretty sea meadow, one of Saint Anna’s most unique habitats, where salt-resistant plants thrive along the edge of the sea.
-We forage edible greens as well as rose hips, hawthorn and barberries, wild remains from a time when the island was inhabited.
+We forage edible greens like sea sandwort, sea aster leaves, orache and sorrel.
+We pick juniper berries as well as crabapples and barberries, wild remains from a time when the island was inhabited.

-We continue our paddle through the inner archipelago.
 By now, we’re completely submerged in the area, with a maze of islands stretching out in all directions.
-In the late afternoon we arrive to our camp for the night, where our culinary guide is waiting, already busy preparing for an evening and morning full of wild cooking.
+In the late afternoon we arrive to our base camp in the middle archipelago, where islands are smaller and more plentiful., Our wilderness chef is waiting, already busy preparing for an evening and morning full of wild cooking.

 Darlings of our modern culinary soul

 As we peek through the opening of our tents, we are hopefully met by a mirror-calm sea with the blue sky reflected in the water in the most gorgeous of ways.
 A morning dip is a refreshing way to start the day.

 After breakfast, we set off for our kayaking exploration of the day to the outer archipelago.
 It’s a very different landscape than the one we left behind – hundreds of tiny barren islands with sparse wind-pined trees and a unique flora of salt-resistant plants.
 The blue horizon is our backdrop and the solitude out here is amazing.
 We’re in search for wild chives for our dinner and visit an old refurbished hunting cabin from the 1700s at the edge of the open sea.